MiguelOteo/BiomaterialsInventoryDBMS/README.md

 The different diagrams that have been created during the development of the database have been added to the Github projects in a folder under the name "Diagrams"

-- PREINSERTED USER LIST

-- Clients (Pw its the same as name)

--	1- Thanos
--	2- Pepa
--	3- Juan
--	4- Antonio
--	4- Mamen
--	5- Jose

-- Directors

--	1- Pablo Pw: Password2
--	2- Miguel Pw: Password1

-- Workers (Pw its the same as name)

--	1- María
--	2- Sebastian

 - TO CREATE NEW DIRECTORS: key = 12345678
 - TO CREATE NEW WORKERS: key = 1234